tk-o/personal-site/content/blog/is-perect-really-good/index.md

 ---
 title: Is perfect really... good?
 date: 2019-11-25
-description: Keeping healthy balance between what's good and perfect makes many things easier.
-Many, but not everything — and that's great!
+description: A balance between what's good and perfect makes many things easier, but not everything!
+Here's my take on looking for the right balance.
 featuredImage: ./k8-7iLmkodYBQQ-unsplash.jpg
 featuredImageDescription: Architectural photo of gray and black building
 ---

 ## Chasing perfection
 I may not know you, but I’m going to make a guess about you: You tend to be a perfectionist, and you don’t even think about it.
 I don’t mean to sound assuming.
 I’m in part reflecting on my own experience – I’ve been a perfectionist in many situations, myself.

 In my case, it always happens when I genuinely care about making something important (at least from my point of view).
 It has to be A-ok, as I wanted it to be successful.
 I had all these great feelings; things went well in my mind.
 And then nothing was happening, literally.

 I used to often think about a specific situation I'd like to be in.
 The blurry image of that spot was driving me while I'd been setting my goals.
 But I understood it had been a terrible approach.
 Now I’d instead do something and let it turn out to be wrong, instead of just waiting and ruminating.

 ### Examples?
 Here you go!
 Each time I started wondering about a new initiative, I tended to overthink, while not doing anything for real.
 Can you imagine how many times I was trying to create a space where I could share my experience and knowledge with other people?
 More than a dozen!
 And it took all these domain names I bought so far for every single attempt.
-I used to always stop at this point, as **I couldn't decide on how to continue, what to share and with whom**.
+I used to always stop at this point. **I couldn't decide on how to continue, what to share and with whom**.
 I had to keep thinking while I was worried about making the next steps.
 It turned out having a domain name was everything I could achieve, back in the day.
 And there was nothing else.
 Oh, maybe except the domain name registration fees 🙃If I felt less insecure about sharing my thoughts publicly, I'd be running this blog for a few years now.

-I also need to metion about me having too high expectations when it comes to my closest family and friends.
-It's always easy to criticize someone else's decisions.
-Whenever I saw them being OK with second-best choice I had been thinking: "Why on Earth they didn't want to try what's the best?!".
-I want only the best for the people that I care about.
-It won't change.
-But what I'm able to improve is how I let them know that there's something more out there they could consider reaching for!
+I also need to mention me having too high expectations when it comes to my closest family and friends.
+Every time they were OK with a second-best choice, I'd been thinking: "Why on Earth they decided to go with a worse alternative?!".
+It's always an easy thing to criticize someone else's decisions.
+And because I want nothing but the best for these people, I was getting impatient and strict.
+I was expecting them to do what I thought was best.
+I must admit: it wasn't a great approach.
+A way smarter one is to encourage; to show why my idea can be better and let them understand it.
+If they still stay with the alternative choice, that's fine.
+At least I tried. 🙂

 Another case, this time from my professional life.
 I've been working as a software engineer since 2006.
 All the time, I was trying to re-create the functionality using better technology, improved techniques, and making it easier to use.
 At least I thought so.
 In many situations, the outcomes were not that significant as I wanted them do be.
 It's because I was focusing on improving things that were already good.
 They’d been working well before I even started making my improvements.
 It is an excellent example of trying to make something perfect instead of moving on to the next challenge.